 E. Hartnack, Paris, Stativ IIIA, 1868

 Edmund Hartnack (1826-91) was a highly esteemed Prussian microscope maker.
 In 1842-1847 he apprenticed in Berlin under the mechanic Wilhelm Hirschmann senior (1777-1847), which in turn has worked with Schiek and Pistor.
 In 1847 Hartnack moved to Paris to join Heinrich Daniel Rühmkorff (1803-1877), but later he joined the instrument-making firm of Georges Oberhäuser.
 As opposed to a widespread error probably first introduced by Brian Bracegirdle, Oberhäuser was not Hartnack's uncle!
-In 1854 Oberhäuser and Hartnack formed partnership, after the latter married Johanna Maria Louise Kleinod, Oberhäuser's niece.
+In 1854 Oberhäuser and Hartnack formed a partnership after the latter married Johanna Maria Louise Kleinod, Oberhäuser's niece.
 In 1864 Hartnack took over the business, from which his former boss has withdrawn more and more.
 Hartnack established his workshop at 21 Place Dauphin in Paris in 1860.
 In 1864 he joined forces with the Polish astronomer and mathematician Adam Prazmowski, the former assistant to the Warsaw Observatory and participant in various expeditions to observe solar eclipses and to measure degrees.
 Prazmowski escaped The January Uprising in Poland and became the production manager of the Hartnack firm.
 Hartnack had to leave Paris during the French-Prussian war of 1870 and maintained his factory in Potsdam, leaving his partner Prazmowski, in Paris.
 In 1878, Prazmowski became the owner of the Parisian branch.
 After his death in 1885, the master Bézu & Hausser take over the workshop and sold it to Alfred Nachet in 1896.

 Due to their excellent optical quality, Hartnack's microscopes soon were counted among the favorites by scholars and were widely diffused in the major Universities all over Europe.
 Among known users of Hartnack's optical instruments were: